Learn everything about How to Grow Ixora Plant in India and add its stunning clusters of flowers to your garden! It is also easy to maintain!

 West Indian Jasmine grows best in well-draining soil with slightly acidic levels ranging from 5.5 to 6.5 pH.
 The soil can also be amended with a layer of acidic mulch such as pine needles, straw, compost, or bark.

 Alternatively, you can also use standard potting soil or DIY it by blending equal parts of peat moss, garden soil, and coarse sand or perlite.

 Ixora Plant Care in India

 Use organic feed like compost or aged cow dung manure once in 2-3 months.
-Alternatively, you can also use a balanced fertilizer diluted to half of its strength, once every 4-6 weeks..
+Alternatively, you can also use a balanced fertilizer diluted to half its strength once every 4-6 weeks for Ixora Plants.
 Refer to the instruction label for usage and direction.

-Prune it lightly to control its size or shape.
-Cut back the older stems a few inches from the ground in order to trim the size of the plant.
+Prune West Indian Jasmine lightly to control its size or shape.
+Cut back the older stems a few inches from the ground to trim the size of the plant.
 Also, snip dead, diseased, or criss-cross branches from time to time.

 Pests and Diseases

-This plant is prone to be attacked by aphides and scales.
-Use insecticidal soap or neem oil solution to deter them off.
-To avoid most of the potential diseases, avoid overwatering and keep the plant at an airy spot.
+Ixora Plant is prone to be attacked by aphids and scales.
+Use insecticidal soap or neem oil solution to deter them.
+To avoid most potential diseases, avoid overwatering and keep the plant in an airy spot.